sandsmark/sandsmark/README.md

  - [cbot](https://github.com/sandsmark/cbot), IRC bot for NTNU gangstaz.
  - [DESMAN](https://github.com/sandsmark/desman), distributed peer-to-peer decentralized ~~blockchain~~ service monitoring written for the student society in trondheim in 2008, never actually used. codename "lollercoaster".
  - [notes](https://github.com/sandsmark/notes), web-based note-taking app written in c++.
+ - [millenials-to-snake-people](https://github.com/sandsmark/millennials-to-snake-people), Chromium extension that does what it says, with toggle button (because I don't want it on all sites).

 Other
 -----